all-in-one-of/snippets/DOP Flip.md

 **Volume Motion:**
 volume limits
 - **waterline** (semi open boundaries)(above opne, belowe close) it should be on water level.
-- **use boundary layer** - (adv waterline) (velocity volume - at volume boundaries) (surface volume control geo in boundary padding) if both not connected it will use warterline options
+- **use boundary layer** - (adv waterline) (velocity volume - at volume boundaries) (surface volume control geo in boundary padding) if both not connected it will use warterline options.
+(Houdini 16 Masterclass)

-`Surface Tension` - createing the surfacepressure field. fight against gravity trying to put particles in drop.
-Crown Splash, Suction, Avoidance
+`Surface Tension` - createing the surfacepressure field. fight against gravity trying to put particles in to drop (bostly in places where curvature of shape is bigest).
+Crown Splash, Suction, Avoidance (Houdini 16 Masterclass)
 `Density`
 `Divergence` - However, you may want to adjust the particle spacing.
 Doing this with forces is difficult because the volume projection will undo your forces.
 `Viscosity` - lepkość (lava) (    - slip colision to 1 completly slide fluid on collider  (stick to colision) // jest tesz w collision stick on collision (free sleep condition  in viscosity opposite: control no sleep colliision)) (0 plynne - 7000 guma)